 Ever since the first series of River Cottage aired on our screens in 1997, I have admired Hugh Fearnley-Whittingstall’s ethos and passion for local, seasonal and organic food and how he firmly established Dorset on Britain’s culinary map, by championing the artisan suppliers and unearthing the county’s rich larder of produce across several series of enthralling programmes.

-River Cottage morphed from the original riverside cottage with smallholding into a full-blown farm (Park Farm) in a secret valley on the Dorset/Devon border in 2006, allowing Hugh and the River Cottage team to develop and expand the business to include seasonal events, bespoke and private days out, and a thriving cookery school offering workshops and exciting courses.
+River Cottage morphed from the original riverside cottage with smallholding into a full-blown farm (River Cottage HQ ) in a secret valley on the Dorset/Devon border in 2006, allowing Hugh and the River Cottage team to develop and expand the business to include seasonal events, bespoke and private days out, and a thriving cookery school offering workshops and exciting courses.
 However, the approach and ethos to how they grow their own food, rear the animals and utilise the produce remains resolutely the same.

 I was lucky enough to be invited to join their popular Experience Day Course at the Cookery School – what a treat!